 - Great white sharks are carnivores in nature and eat fish, cetaceans, pinnipeds, sea otters, sea turtles, and sea birds.

-- They mostly hunt at the early morning time when the visibility is poor.
+- They mostly hunt in the early morning time when the visibility is poor.
 Within 2 hours of sunrise, their success rate of hunting is 55%, which falls in the late morning to only 40%.

 - When hunting a seal, a white shark usually ambushes it and then immobilizes it with a quick and sharp massive fatal bite at the hindquarter.